hadley/adv-r/Function-operators.md

 ```

 `dot_every` is a little bit more complicated because it needs to modify state in the parent environment using `<<-`.
-If you're not sure how this works, you might want to re-read the mutable state section in [[Functional programming]].
+If it's not clear how this works, you might want to re-read the mutable state section in [[Functional programming]].

 ```r